-Handicap International works in Benin to improve the quality of life of people with disabilities and promote their full participation in the country's economic and social life.
+Humanity & Inclusion works in Benin to improve people with disabilities’ quality of life and to promote their full participation in the country's economic and social life.

-Finally, Handicap International works with a demining training centre in Benin - the centre for advanced training in post-conflict mine clearance operations (CPADD).The training modules are developed conjointly to improve the security of stockpiles of weapons and munitions, and to limit the risk of accidental explosions which harm hundreds of people across the world every year.
+Finally, Humanity & Inclusion works with a demining training centre in Benin (the CPADD - the Centre for advanced training in post-conflict demining and decontamination operations).The training modules are developed conjointly to improve the security of weapons stockpiles and conventional weapons, and to limit the risk of accidental explosions which harm hundreds of people across the world every year.

 It is very difficult for people with disabilities to access healthcare that is adapted to their needs.
-They are also rarely taken into account in development initiatives.
+They are also rarely taken into account in development initiatives;